 It's normal to get some swelling in pregnancy, particularly in your legs, ankles, feet and fingers.
 Swelling that comes on gradually isn't usually harmful to you or your baby, but it can be uncomfortable and swollen feet can make your shoes hot and uncomfortable.

-Swelling usually recede the week after childbirth as the kidneys begin to process and eliminate excess fluids.
-That said, many women still experience swelling of the feet several weeks after the arrival of their baby.
+Swelling usually recedes the week after childbirth as the kidneys begin to process and eliminate excess fluids.
+That said, many women still experience swelling of the feet several weeks after their baby's arrival.

 Check out our other article on shoes for pregnant women which considers other factors you should bear in mind when purchasing footwear during this important time.

 Lymphedema is a common cause of fluid build-up in the body's tissues.
 It occurs when the lymphatic system is damaged or disrupted.
 Lymphedema can occur in any part of the body but is most likely to affect an arm or a leg.

 The lymphatic system is a series of glands (lymph nodes) around the body connected by a network of vessels similar to blood vessels.
 Fluid surrounding body tissues usually drains into nearby lymph vessels to be transported away and back into the blood.

 Primary lymphedema develops at birth or shortly after puberty and is associated with faulty genes and